MellowMarsh/mws-restaurant-stage-1/README.md

 2. In your terminal use Python to open up a local server: $ php -S localhost:8000.

-3. Open up the localhost:8000 in Chrome or your favorite broweser.
+3. Open up the localhost:8000 in Chrome or your favorite browser.

-4. This projet requires an API token for the map.
+4. This project requires an API token for the map.
 Use google maps or mapbox.
 I used mapbox (https://www.mapbox.com) it is        free to get the token.

 5. Further instructions on how to get through this project are located in the READ.md in the cloned repo.